technocrat13/Connect4Bot/README.md

 ## Usage

-* To play a best of 3 against the AI:
++ To play a best of 3 against the AI:

 ```bash
 python gameAIButBetter.py
 ```

-&nbsp&nbsp&nbsp&nbspThe gameboard is  2D list and is represented in this form, positions to drop a `COIN` are from 1 to 7
+	The gameboard is  2D list and is represented in this form, positions to drop a `COIN` are from 1 to 7

 * To train the model:
 ```bash